IrfanGhuori/advanced-htaccess/README.md

-# Don't Copy this Readme file download from the repository
+# Download file from the repository

 ######  BEGIN cPanel-generated php ini directives, do not edit
 ######  Manual editing of this file may result in unexpected behavior.